Year 1

 Hello and Welcome to Year One!

-Class Teacher: Mrs Bechley
+Year 1 Teacher: Mrs Bechley

-This term our PE days will be on Monday and Tuesday.
+This term our PE days will be on Monday and Friday.
 Please ensure that your child wears the appropriate school PE kit for these sessions and that they bring to school a water bottle filled with water every day.

 English

-We will use our spelling scheme called Spelling Shed, which will continue to encourage the children to learn spellings, by identifying and using spelling patterns.
+We will use our spelling scheme called Spelling Shed, which will continue to encourage children to learn spellings, by identifying and using spelling patterns.
 You can follow the QR codes to practice the spellings at home.

 We will be visiting the library during the term to share stories with the library staff and to choose some new books for our classroom.